oliverbarreto/CS193P-A2/README.txt

 - Extra Credit:
 	- A2.1: All my IBOutlets work as properties & they are dealloc and set to nil en ViewDidUnload
 	- A2.2: Init brain in ViewDidLoad, not lazy instanciated, in Controller

+	- Added 1: 	Exp: shows an UIAlertView with current expression
+				Vars: shows an UIAlertView with current values of variables
+				Fn: edit mode for setting variable values

 Known Bugs:
 	- None !!!
+	- Functionallity bug:
-	- Functionallity bug: operations of 1 operands do not show correctly, but work fine
+		- operations of 1 operands do not show correctly because of not using parenthesis, but work fine
+		-

 Assignment 2: